Monterey Institute of International Studies at Soka University of America: The Creation of the Monterey Institute of Foreign Studies (1953-1955)

-In the years and months during the planning stages of the Monterey Institute of Foreign Studies (MIFS), the attitudes of the Monterey Peninsula reflected the era: it was the height of the Cold War, and the area was an epicenter of military and espionage activity between the states of the Pacific region and the United States.
-Only ten years before, the Charter of the United Nations had been signed in the city of San Francisco, attended by several people who would later become affiliated with the Institute throughout the years.
+During the planning stages of the Monterey Institute of Foreign Studies (MIFS), attitudes on the Monterey Peninsula reflected the era: it was the height of the Cold War, and the area was a center of military and espionage activity.
+Only ten years before, the United Nations Charter had been signed in San Francisco, in the presence of a number of persons who would be affiliated with the Institute.

-The cofounders of the institute came from a wide array of espionage and military backgrounds.
-MIFS was established as the brainchild of Gaspard Etienne Weiss, who in the early 1950s was employed by the Sixth Army of the United States as the chairman of the French Department at the Army Language School, located at the Presidio of Monterey, which crests a hilltop overlooking the Monterey Peninsula.
-Weiss, and his wife Louise, were in 1952, involved in an espionage gossip scandal that shook the language school at the time, and the 6th Army Command had to investigate the rumors that they might have fed intelligence to the Nazis during their time serving with as Propagandists for the French Interior Minister during the Second World War.
-In 1953, they were both transferred to the languages department at Robert Louis Stevenson High School (RLSH) in Pebble Beach, California.
+The Institute's founders came from an array of espionage and military backgrounds.
+MIFS was established as the brainchild of Gaspard Etienne Weiss, who in the early 1950s was employed by the Sixth Army as chairman of the French Department at the Army Language School, located at the Presidio of Monterey, which crests a hilltop overlooking the Monterey Peninsula.
+In 1952 Weiss and his wife Louise were the subjects of gossip that shook the Language School; the 6th Army Command investigated rumors that during World War II they may have fed intelligence to the Nazis during their service as propagandists for the French Interior Minister.
+In 1953 they were transferred to the languages department at Robert Louis Stevenson High School (RLSH) in Pebble Beach, California.
 Weiss taught Latin, and Louise taught French.

-The German teacher at RLSH was Sybil Fearnley, who had graduated shortly before the outbreak of the war from Berlin University, earning certificates in the study of English and teaching German to foreigners.
-The Weiss's and Sybil Fearnley had many conversations about the development of a post-graduate school on the Peninsula.
+The German teacher at RLSH was Sybil Fearnley, who had graduated shortly before the outbreak of the war from Berlin University, in English and the teaching of German to foreigners.
+The Weisses and Sybil Fearnley had many conversations about developing a postgraduate school on the Monterey Peninsula.

+Dwight Morrow Jr. was Charles Lindbergh's stepbrother.

-Two experts in pedagogy and the development, management, and operations of modern universities involved in establishing the school were Remsen Dubois Bird and Dwight Morrow Jr..
-Remsen Bird had been the youngest President of Occidental College, seeing that College through the Great Depression and both of the World Wars.
-Morrow, aside from his relative infamy as being the only son of the former US Ambassador to Mexico and brother-in-law of Charles Lindbergh, was a world-renowned educator at the time.
-He had also been the person who had convinced Weiss to move to California, after having met at a different university.
-Bird became the Founding Chairman of the Board, and there is a bust of him in the main lobby of McCone Hall, in his honor.
+Two experts in pedagogy and the development, management, and operation of modern universities who were involved in establishing the school were Remsen Dubois Bird and Dwight Morrow Jr..
+Remsen Bird had been the youngest President of Occidental College, seeing that College through the Great Depression and both World Wars.
+Morrow, the son of the former U.S. ambassador to Mexico and brother-in-law of Charles Lindbergh, was a world-renowned educator.
+He had convinced Weiss to move to California.
+Bird became the founding Chairman of the Board; there is a bust of him in the lobby at McCone Hall.
 Morrow served with him on the Board for many years, even while taking a teaching position on the East Coast.